the-turing-way/bookdash/.github/ISSUE_TEMPLATE/bookdash-planning-issue.md

 - [ ] Collate participants’ preference for travel, meal, accommodation, and accessibility request through the registration form
 - [ ] Send an email to the participants regarding their travel, accommodation, schedule, and meal
 - [ ] Book catering for lunch and coffee breaks
+- [ ] Review and confirm that there are no train strikes or any possible barrier to join in-person
 - [ ] Double-check with each participant if their plan as given on their registration hasn’t changed **When funding for travel and accommodation is available**
 - [ ] Book hotels rooms for people who requested accommodation